AidanWestphal/VARe-ID/README.md

 ## Pipeline Workflow

-### Pipeline Stages & Algorithms

-#### 1. Import
-Importing's main goal is generating the `image_data.json` or `video_data.json` file describing each image (or frame for videos) in terms of metadata, including the absolute path to the image.
-For videos, this also includes splitting and saving the video into frames as well as parsing an SRT file to assign timestamps to frames.

-#### 2. Detection
-Detection uses YOLO to create detections for all images in the json files from above.
-Video detection also generates tracking IDs for each detection.
-The detections are saved as annotations.

-#### 3. Species Classification
-The species of each annotation is generated via Bioclip.
-For now, this includes Grevys Zebras, Plains Zebras, or neither.

-#### 4. Viewpoint Classification
-The viewpoint of each annotation is generated.
-The viewpoint is a combination of the following classifiers: `[up, front, back, left, right]`.

-#### 5. Identifiable Annotation (IA) Classification
-Each annotation is assessed for its quality and ability to be identified.
-They are assigned a score and assigned a boolean for whether they are identifiable or not based on a threshold.

-#### 6. Identifiable Annotation (IA) Filtering
-This step filters out all annotations that were marked as not identifiable and simplifies the viewpoint to `left` or `right`.

-#### 7. *Frame Sampling*
-This is a *video only* process.
-This step further filters annotations by performing non-maximum supression over sets of consecutive tracking ids, maximizing the score from IA classification.

-#### 8. *Embedding Generation (MiewID)*
-Converts all retained annotations into embeddings using the MiewID model to capture identity features in the feature space.

-#### 9. Local Clusters and Alternatives (LCA) Algorithm
-This step clusters the annotations by their embeddings and assigns cluster ids.

-#### 10. *Post-processing and ID Assignment*
-Applies final consistency checks, resolves cluster overlaps, handles manual verification when needed, assigns final unique IDs, and integrates non-identifiable annotations via tracking links.

----

 The following is a flowchart describing the workflow of the pipeline, along with the associated driver script for each stage.

 ```mermaid